amuraru/streams/stream-api/src/site/markdown/experiment.md

          </Process>
      </experiment>

+The `<Process>` element represents a single thread that continuously reads items from the specified input stream and executes all nested/inner elements.
-The elements within the `<processors>` tag all directly refer to Java classes provided within the *Stream-API*.
+The elements within the `<Process>` tag all directly refer to Java classes provided within the *Stream-API*.
 All of these classes can be found in the package `stream.data`, or sub packages, e.g. `stream.data.mapper.AddId`.